Ogethel/Sync/Vaults/Refried Bean Brain/Projects/Tic Stack Toe/GDD-Tic Stack Toe.md

 			- Same as X-Game Piece
 		- **Skins**
 			- 1-12 Game Piece Skins?
+	- **AI Behavior**
+		- Art; AI should have at least a color distinction from normal players
+		- Procedural Animation
+			- Arc is calculated from the rest position to Game Piece Spawn location
+			- Arc is calculated from Game Piece Spawn to square AI would like to move to
+		- Behaviour Tree
+			- Turn Begin/Calculate Move
+			- Take Turn/Place Piece State
+			- Turn End State
+			- Idle State
+			- Win Game State
+			- Loose Game State
-	- **NPC primitive**
+		- C
-		- The NPC should consistently start from a location in front and to the side of the player primitive.
-			- 40 Units in front of the “player primitive”
-			- 5 Units to the side
-		- Size: One Unit Square
-		- The NPC Starts moving when the user fires the projectile.
-		- Must move at a fixed rate of speed
-		- It should intersect the projectile in flight, if possible—not simply follow and overtake it.
-		- The NPC leaves a tracer in its wake.

 	- **Game Camera**
 		- Game Camera Needs to capture all the action:
 			- The origination of the shot (“player primitive”)